Urban Photography in Quebec: Locations, Light, and Inspiration

 Street Portrait

-Capturing daily life in Quebec City
+Capturing everyday life in Quebec

-Street photography in Quebec City means observing the city in its unprepared moments: amazed tourists, hurried locals, artisans at their counters, children playing in the alleys.
+Street photography in Quebec means observing the city in its unprepared moments: amazed tourists, hurried locals, artisans at their counters, children playing in the alleys.
 A diverse and sincere humanity.

 ★ Emotion Street life in Old Quebec